meliber/meliber.github.io/source/_posts/Quick_Calculation_for_Land_Subdivision_in_GIS_Settings.md

 The quadratic equation of $h$ is:
 <center>$-\frac{(cot(α) + cot(β))}{2} * h^2 + l * h - A = 0$</center>
-The positive root of this equation is the solution of $h$.

 There is another ways to explain $m = ah + b$.